Christian views on masturbation: Methodism

+Eighteenth Century

 John Wesley, founder of Methodism, as quoted by Bryan C. Hodge, believed that "any waste of the semen in an unproductive sexual act, whether that should be in the form of masturbation or coitus interruptus, as in the case of Onan, destroyed the souls of the individuals who practice it".
 Wesley considered masturbation an unacceptable way to release "sexual tension".
 Like his contemporaries, he believed that many people had become badly sick and even died because of "habitual masturbation".
 He argued that "nervous disorders, even madness, could be caused by another form of bodily excess – masturbation."
 He wrote his Thoughts on the Sin of Onan (1767), which was reproduced as A Word to Whom it May Concern in 1779, as an attempt to censor a work by Samuel-Auguste Tissot.
 In that document, Wesley warned about "the dangers of self pollution", these being the bad physical and mental effects of masturbation, records many such cases along with the treatment recommendations.

+Modern views

+United States

+The United Methodist Church does not have an official position on masturbation.

 Dale Kaufman, a clergyman in the Free Methodist Church, teaches:

-The United Methodist Church does not have an official position on masturbation.
+Australia

-The Uniting Church in Australia teaches that "masturbation is an important part of childhood and adolescent discovery and sexual development.
+The liberal Uniting Church in Australia teaches that "masturbation is an important part of childhood and adolescent discovery and sexual development.
 It should not be stigmatised."
 However, the Church has long been wracked by controversies and divisions over sexuality.
 "The Church's Interim Report on Sexuality...was released in May 1996.
 It became arguably the most explosive document in the UCA's short history.
 The report was bound to be controversial for some given it spoke positively about the ordination of homosexual ministers, suggested pre-marital sex was not 'living in sin' and described masturbation as a "natural sexual activity (which) can be a positive experience".
 Not only did it attract much debate from within the Church but also from the mainstream media, which covered it – and the fallout – extensively.
 In the following months Crosslight [the Uniting Church's magazine] was flooded with letters of complaint about the report and its authors...The Church received more than 8000 responses to the report with almost 90 per cent – representing the views of 21,000 members – negative."

 During the debates, former Assembly of Confessing Congregations chair Rev Dr Max Champion "argued that any proposal to change the Church's current position...needed to be grounded in theology, something he did not believe had occurred...Dr Champion said he believed there had been a shift in thinking from some within the Church who had moved away [from Biblical positions]...to arguing for diversity to be the main theological base."